evandana/stream-correlation/README.md

 ## Install & Run

-1. `./initall.sh`: Runs install scripts for all three sub-directories, each in a separate terminal
+1. `npm run install` Runs install scripts for all three sub-directories, each in a separate terminal
-1. `./runall.sh`: Runs start scripts for each sub-directory, each in a separate terminal
+1. `npm run start` Runs start scripts for each sub-directory, each in a separate terminal
 1. Use Chrome to navigate to `http://127.0.0.1:8000/components/3-visualize/`